BaneOfAll/Showdown-LightVoid/README.md

 Pokémon Showdown requires you to have [Node.js][6] installed, 8.x or later (7.7 or later can work, but you might as well be on the latest stable).

-Next, obtain a copy of Pokémon Showdown Impulse.
+Next, obtain a copy of Showdown-LightVoid.
 If you're reading this outside of GitHub, you've probably already done this.
 If you're reading this in GitHub, there's a "Clone or download" button near the top right (it's green).
 I recommend the "Open in Desktop" method - you need to install GitHub Desktop which is more work than "Download ZIP", but it makes it much easier to update in the long run (it lets you use the `/updateserver` command).

 Pokémon Showdown is installed and run using a command line.
 In Mac OS X, open `Terminal` (it's in Utilities).
 In Windows, open `Command Prompt` (type `cmd` into the Start menu and it should be the first result).
 Type this into the command line:

     cd LOCATION

-Replace `LOCATION` with the location Pokémon Showdown Impulse is in (ending up with, for instance, `cd "~/Downloads/Showdown-LightVoid"` or `cd "C:\Users\Bob\Downloads\Showdown-LightVoid\"`).
+Replace `LOCATION` with the location Showdown-LightVoid is in (ending up with, for instance, `cd "~/Downloads/Showdown-LightVoid"` or `cd "C:\Users\Bob\Downloads\Showdown-LightVoid\"`).

 This will set your command line's location to Showdown-LightVoid's folder.
 You'll have to do this each time you open a command line to run commands for Pokémon Showdown.